Advisory on Memory Integrity for Windows 11 Gamers

 Why It's Important To Keep It On

 Disabling memory integrity opens a window for advanced threats to sneak into the operating system’s important areas.
 Attackers who can reach the kernel can easily disable antivirus software, escalate privileges, or remain undetected while stealing info.
 For a casual gamer who never handles personal data or runs important workloads, maybe that risk seems acceptable.
-But if you ever handle regulated information like HIPAA-protected health data or manage an organization’s sensitive documents, you really don't want to take that chance.
+But if you ever handle regulated information or manage an organization’s sensitive documents, you really don't want to take that chance.
 One exploited weakness could result in data breaches, compliance violations, or even severe financial penalties.

 Better Ways To Optimize Gaming Performance